Avoiding Burnout: Self-Care and Wellness

 This panel will provide answers based on the knowledge and personal experiences of returning teaching assistants.
 No questions are too daunting or too trivial.
 Take advantage of the opportunity to discuss what it takes to be a successful teaching assistant at Kent State University.

 Information resources and strategies for graduate studies and research continue to evolve.
-This session will show and discuss the University Libraries’ new website, and key resources for graduate students.
+This session shows and discusses key University Library resources and services for graduate students.
 Sign-up sheets for library workshops on plagiarism, library research strategies and citation management will also be available.